knaw-huc/panoptes/README.md

 As this is a multi-tenant service, you should configure the domain names belonging to the tenants in the database configuration.
 Then, it's possible to add multiple datasets per tenant, pointing it to the correct

-TODO: Document database configuration.
-It is still in very early stages, documentation will follow when the configuration is definitive.
+Database configuration is still a work in progress and subject to change.
+For the current status and what to configure, see [the wiki](https://github.com/knaw-huc/panoptes/wiki/MongoDB-configuration).

 ## Documentation